SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb-atlas.md

   1. By default the solution collects logs types and metrics which are used in the app, if you want to collect specific log types and metric types uncomment to collect the respective log type or metric name as shown below.

       <img src={useBaseUrl('img/integrations/databases/mongodbatlas/updatemetricslogs.png')} alt="MongoDB Atlas filter by log and metric type" />

+  1. After editing the file, Choose **Deploy**.
+The next lambda invocation will use the new configuration file.

 #### Configure Script-Based Collection for MongoDB Atlas